Which Type of Thermostat Do I Need?

 (heating film)

-They're simple to control — you just need a thermostat designed for electric heating.
+They're simple to control — you just need a thermostat (click here to check) designed for electric heating.

 B. Electric Radiators